lbussell/dotnet-release-helper/README.md

 # dotnet-release-helper

+> [!CAUTION]
+> This repo is archived and will not be maintained any longer.
+Please don't use it for anything important.
+Thanks.

 ## What is this?

 This is a tool that I use to make releasing .NET container images easier.